okeeffed/dennisokeeffe-blog/content/blog/2020-07-12-generating-custom-forms-with-react.md

 The following relates to how I ended up writing out the form.
 As there can be a lot of code, I will paste them in order of what is in the final file and explain a little on each.

-If you would like, follow along as I add the code bit-by-bit, but I will leave the final code there are the end too.
+If you would like, follow along as I add the code bit-by-bit, but I will leave the final code at the end too.

 ### The imports